ICS3U-Gallo/project-hangman/pseudocode.md

 ```
 Generate a word
 Display letters in the word as underscore
+Display the platform
 Ask player for a letter
 Player chooses a letter
 Check if the letter is found in the word